-How to Create an Effective Viral Marketing Campaign
+How to Create a Viral Marketing Campaign in 5 Steps

 Companies across the web dream of going viral.
 They plan their viral campaigns for months on end and go to great pains to get noticed.
 Unfortunately, these efforts can easily get overshadowed by breaking news or the latest meme of the week (like the “distracted boyfriend” meme or the moth that is taking over social media right now).